 If allergic to cow’s milk protein should not use Dysport and Botox.

-Patients who are using substances that can prolong bleeding, such as blood thinners like aspirin or ibuprofen, as with any injection, may experience increased bruising or bleeding at the injection site.
-You can decrease your chance of bruising if you avoid aspirin containing products and non-steroidal anti-inflammatory drugs for 7 to 10 days before the procedure.
-You should inform your physician before treatment if you are using these types of drugs.
+Patients who are using substances that can prolong bleeding, such as blood thinners like aspirin or ibuprofen, as with any injection, may experience increased bruising or bleeding at the injection sites.
+You can decrease your chance of bruising if you avoid aspirin-containing products, blood thinners, and non-steroidal anti-inflammatory drugs for 7 to 10 days before the procedure.
+Some healthy suggestions to minimize bruising are to eat pineapple.
+You can apply topically or take arnica before treatment.
+You should ask/inform your physician before treatment if you are using these types of medications.

-Patients with skin infection at the planned injection site should not receive injectables until the wound is healed.
+Patients with bruising or skin infection at the planned injection site should not receive injectables until the wound is healed.

 Certain antibiotics need to be completed before receiving injectables (ie. Gentamycin, Tobramycin, Netilmicin).

 Amikacin or those who have been on aminoglycoside antibiotics.

 Certain neurological/ muscular conditions that affect your muscles and nerves – such as amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease), Lambert-Eaton syndrome and Myasthenia Gravis may be at increased risk (stiffness or weakness).

 Those who are pregnant, nursing or who are trying to become pregnant should not receive treatment.

 Patients should stop smoking or taking diet pills at least two weeks prior to most procedures.

 Being treated for urinary tract infection, incontinence or find that you cannot empty your bladder on your own (usually only applies to people who are not routinely catheterizing).